UK Blames Russia For Cyber Attack, Says Won't Tolerate Disruption - Slashdot

 Re: (Score:1)

-"What do you call it when the assassin accuses the assassin?" - Abraham Lincoln
+I don't think Her Majesty's Government would get involved in anything underhand.

-At least they didn't ask for it (Score:2)
+At least they didn't ask for it (Score:2, Troll)

 At least the UK leadership did not, publicly and directly, implore Russia to involve themselves in the internal decision making process in the UK.It is kind of hard to act self-righteous if you first ask them to do it.